NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 **Open-Closed principle**<br>
 “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.”
 The general idea of this principle is great.
 It tells you to write your code so that you will be able to add new functionality without changing the existing code.
 That prevents situations in which a change to one of your classes also requires you to adapt all depending classes

-## Conclusions
-Answers to the following questions:
-  - What was good?
-  - What was bad?
-  - What would I change next time?

-## Future
-Additional things I would like to improve?